Retail

 Sight Loss Council members stood in a line with a retailer facing the camera and smiling in a supermarket where they have been assessing the accessibility of product packaging.
 Three members are holding navigation canes.

-Sight Loss Council members in a supermarket store assessing the accessibility of packaging
+Sight Loss Council members in a supermarket store where they were assessing the accessibility of packaging

 Blind and partially sighted people highlighted some key issues they encounter in a retail environment, as part of our 2022 Listening Month Campaign to inform our work.
 This includes: